 I usually take it off the heat when it looks like this photo above.
 There are still some wet spots but as you stir it all comes together like this:

-While it’s chilling, place some real butter (no margarine) and granulated sugar (not powdered sugar!) in a stand mixer.
+While it’s chilling, place some real, high-quality butter (definitely no margarine) and granulated sugar (not powdered sugar!) in a stand mixer.

 Whip it up for a few minutes so it’s light and creamy.
 I use the whisk attachment on my kitchenaid, but any paddle should work.
 Then you’ll add that glob of flour.
 I know.
 Weird!